splunk/mltk-algo-contrib/README.md

 # License

-The algorithms hosted, as well as the app itself, its licensed under the permissive Apache 2.0 license.
+The algorithms hosted, as well as the app itself, is licensed under the permissive Apache 2.0 license.

-**Any additions to this repository must be equally permissive in their licensing restrictions:
+**Any additions to this repository must be equally permissive in their licensing restrictions:**
  - MIT
  - BSD
- - Apache 2.0**
+ - Apache 2.0